The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

-Freedom of assembly is guaranteed under the constitution, but is not consistently respected by the government.
-Peaceful protests against the government and political meetings are frequently restricted under the Public Order Act.
-Police must receive advance notice before all demonstrations.
-In 2018, police continued to deny permission for rallies, political meetings, and other demonstrations even after organizers had met legal requirements to host them.
+Freedom of assembly is guaranteed under the constitution but is not consistently respected by the government.
+Peaceful protests against the government and political meetings organized by the opposition are frequently restricted under the Public Order Act.
+Police must receive advance notice before all public meetings and often assert that such events do not have permission to proceed.
+Police repeatedly arrested activists and opposition party supporters on charges of unlawful assembly in 2020.
+In July, for example, a group of UPND [United Party for National Development] members were arrested while conducting intraparty elections on a farm.